 Currency & Identification

-In the Firmament, how you pay for things and how you can be tracked are two sides of the same coin.
-The Firmament has a universal currency (credits and bits) but exactly how that currency is used to buy and sell things depends on where you currently are.
+The Firmament has a universal currency, the credit and bit, but exactly how that currency is used to buy and sell things depends on where you currently are.
 In the most distant parts of the Rim, the credit isn’t used at all.
 After all, it’s only useful if you regularly trade with the rest of the Firmament.
 Some places prefer to trade in precious metals, or simply barter.

 |A lot of money for a slum-dweller||$50|